expo/expo-github-action/continuous-deploy-fingerprint/README.md

 Before diving into the workflow examples, you should know the basics of GitHub Actions.
 You can read more about this in the [GitHub Actions documentation][link-actions].

+Below are two examples of how to uses these actions to achieve CI/CD in development and production.
+While production continuous deployment of apps is possible as demonstrated below, it is far more complex due to the added complication of app store submission.
+Therefore, continuous CI/CD is only recommended on development branches (PRs).

-### Continuous development on pull requests (recommended)
+### Continuous integration and development (CI/CD) on pull requests (recommended)

 This example workflow continuously deploys PR branches to the development EAS Build profile and EAS Update branch.
 It will do a development build if necessary and display a QR code to scan to preview the latest commit on the PR.
+This is most effective when combined with [`expo-dev-client`](https://docs.expo.dev/versions/latest/sdk/dev-client/) as the QR code is designed for that.

 ```yml
 name: Continuous Development (PRs)